Spade-Software/BackOps/src/content/docs/modules/power.md

 | **Purpose**        | A short description of what this power drop is for (e.g., “Stage 1 Lighting”, “Food Vendor Freezer”, “Exit Sign Emergency Backup”).                                                                                        |
 | **Notes**          | Optional field for additional context, such as preferred routing, time of day needed, or cable cover requirements.                                                                                                         |

-> 🔌 _Each power request is routed through the [Resource Approval Process](#), enabling electrical and production leads to validate, adjust, and approve based on available inventory and layout._
+> 💡 _Each power request is routed through the [Resource Approval Process](#), enabling electrical and production leads to validate, adjust, and approve based on available inventory and layout._

 ---

-### 🛠️ Configuration Options (for Admins)
+## Configuration (Admins)

 - **Connector Type List**: Fully customizable to include standard or site-specific plug types.
 - **Approval Workflow Integration**: Route requests to power leads or electricians automatically.